 A Structure Plan has been prepared to facilitate the integrated growth of Lincoln Township to accommodate an additional 3,900 households by 2041.
-The Lincoln Structure Plan is based on projected figures from the Urban Development Strategy and Regional Policy Statement, which identify Lincoln as a south-western growth centre.
+The Lincoln Structure Plan is based on projected figures from the Urban Development Strategy, which identified Lincoln as one of the south-western growth centres.

-Due to the large amount of land within the township Urban Limit, the Greenfield growth area has been broken into a number of Outline Development Plan (ODP) areas.
-Each area is to be developed in accordance with an individual outline development plan while achieving the strategic outcomes sought for the entire township.
+Due to the large amount of land within the township Urban Limit, the greenfield growth area has been broken into five 'blocks'.
+Each block is to be developed in accordance with an individual outline development plan while achieving the strategic outcomes sought for the entire township.

-Each ODP area has been identified predominately by using significant features that cause severance e.g. major roads or rivers, whilst also taking into consideration the ability to provide for infrastructure.
-Smaller ODP areas have generally been avoided as they will reduce the potential to achieve a strategic outcome.
-One exception in Lincoln is ODP Area 6, which due to its location adjacent to the Lincoln Community Centre and its use for medium density purposes only, is suited to a small ODP.
-Comparatively, providing one ODP for the entire area will create difficulties with multiple land ownership, zoning and staging such that the ability to readily implement future growth, particularly in the short term is likely to be heavily constrained by such difficulties.
-It is considered therefore that the approach taken with identified ODP areas is both the most practical in terms of maintaining the strategic objective and enabling development to continue in the short term.
+The five blocks were identified essentially by using significant features that cause severance e.g. major roads or rivers, whilst also taking into consideration the ability to provide for infrastructure.
+ODP areas of smaller sizes than those proposed are considered unsatisfactory as they will reduce the potential to achieve a satisfactory strategic outcome.
+Comparatively, providing one outline development plan for the entire area will also create difficulties with multiple land ownership, zoning and staging such that the ability to readily implement future growth, particularly in the short term is likely to be heavily constrained by such difficulties.
+It is considered therefore that the approach taken with four ODP areas (the fifth is the Business 2 zoned land which is relatively isolated) is both the most practical in terms of maintaining the strategic objective and enabling development to continue in the short term.
 It is also considered that this approach is consistent with the Regional Policy Statement.

-Whilst an ODP is generally conceptual in nature, some specific criteria have been listed which must be addressed in an ODP for any of the identified ODP areas.
+Whilst an Outline Development Plan is generally conceptual in nature, some specific criteria have been listed which must be addressed in an ODP for any of the five identified ODP areas.
 Each ODP area within Lincoln has specific requirements that have been identified through the Structure Plan process.
-Where an ODP is not already prepared, important infrastructure requirements have been listed under this specific criteria and these include matters such as roading links, water supply, stormwater management, wastewater treatment and disposal, Rail trail route, and pedestrian and cycle links to the town centre and university and esplanade reserves.
+Important infrastructure requirements have been listed under this specific criteria and these include matters such as roading links, water supply, stormwater management, wastewater treatment and disposal, Rail trail route, and pedestrian and cycle links to the town centre and university and esplanade reserves.
 These criteria must be addressed when preparing an ODP within an ODP area in Lincoln.
-It is also relevant to consider this criteria where a change to an operative ODP is proposed, as noted in Policy B4.3.9.